certtools/intelmq-tutorial/lesson-3.md

 Further, connecting via socket (and `psql` on the command line), every connection is trusted.
 The database `intelmq` contains a table `events` with the same schema as .

-Re-run the botnet, observe that data was sent to postgresql and that you can SELECT * it
+Re-run the botnet or any part of it and observe that data was sent to postgresql.
+Instructions how the data can be fetched are below.

 ### Answer